What Qualifies as Unwelcome Conduct?

 Report Sexual Harassment at Work

-If you have encountered any type of sexual harassment at work, you should report it to the proper person in the organization and contact Harris Grombchevsky LLP to arrange a confidential consultation with a Orange County sexual harassment attorney at your earliest opportunity.
-Our law firm has been helping clients with employment law and sexual harassment matters for many years.
+If you have encountered any type of sexual harassment at work, you should report it to the proper person in the organization and contact Harris Grombchevsky LLP to arrange a confidential consultation with one of our Orange County sexual harassment attorneys at your earliest opportunity.
+Our law firm has been helping clients with employment law and sexual harassment matters for many years, and we are standing by to help you too.